-predict observed inter- and intra-seasonal variation of E_c and GPP at the two study sites (Figure 3), although there is a moderate bias in the estimations of E_c and underprediction of GPP for higher GPP data values (Figure S2 available as Supplementary data at Tree Physiology Online).
-An exception is the growing season of 2018, where the site was hit by a severe drought period with very high VPD and low soil water in the middle of the growing season (Figure 2).
-During 2 weeks in this period the model somewhat underestimates GPP and E_c for both the fertilized stand and the control, indicating an exaggerated reduction of stomatal conductance.
+Our model estimates canopy transpiration (E_c) and GPP, based on optimal acclimation of stomatal conductance and leaf nitrogen (N) concentration.
+The model can, for the most part, accurately predict observed inter- and intra-seasonal variation of E_c and GPP at the two study sites (Fig. 3), although there is a moderate bias in the estimations of E_c and underprediction of GPP for higher GPP data values (Fig. S2).
+An exception is the growing season of 2018, where the site was hit by a severe drought period with very high VPD and low soil water in the middle of the growing season (Fig. 2).
+During two weeks in this period the model somewhat underestimates GPP and E_c for both the fertilized stand and the control, indicating an exaggerated reduction of stomatal conductance.
 This divergence may be caused by an underestimation of the actual soil water content available to the trees since soil water was measured at a maximum depth of 50 cm and the trees may have deeper roots.
-Rooting depth of these trees has not been measured, but Scots pine often has tap roots extending much deeper than 50 cm (Martinsson 1986).
+Rooting depth of these trees have not been measured but Scots pine often have tap roots extending much deeper than 50 cm (Martinsson 1986).

 Our results demonstrate that the effect of fertilization can be captured by adjustments in only two parameters: maximum soil-to-canopy hydraulic conductance per leaf area, $k{sc,max}$, and the site-specific N acquisition cost parameter, N_u .
 The current version of the model predicts GPP and transpiration for trees with a given LAI and potential hydraulic conductivity per LAI ($k{sc,max}$).
-As such, it is naturally unable to predict dynamics of these properties, which could be addressed in future versions of the model (see Outlook below).
+As such, it is naturally unable to predict dynamics of these properties, which could be addressed in future versions of the model (see Conclusions and Outlook, below).

-The impact of increased soil N availability
+The impact of increased soil nitrogen availability.